 If you prefer cats over dogs, then Maison de Moggy is the place for you.
 Located next to the Grassmarket, this cafe has a dozen cats you can pet and play with…as long as they’re not sleeping – which they do a lot.
 One of the cats is a super-fluffy Persian, and another is the complete opposite – a hairless sphinx!
 Tickets are £10 ($13) for an hour, and the tea and cakes menu is a-la-carte.

 This is the best place to visit in Edinburgh with kids, although I enjoy it just as much as any child (says the child in me).
 Camera Obscura is a house of illusions, and it’s just awesome.
 This several-story building next to the Edinburgh Castle has things like a mirror maze, dozens of optical illusions, and a rotating light tunnel which is guaranteed to give you vertigo.
 On the roof is the namesake – a camera obscura or shadow camera that actually works to see around Edinburgh during the day.
-Tickets are £16.50 ($21.50), making it one of the most expensive attractions in Edinburgh, but it’s a load of fun and you can spend hours there.
+Check the Camera Obscura website for current ticket prices and opening hours.

 The Real Mary King’s Close

 If I were to recommend only one attraction in Edinburgh, Mary King’s Close would be it.
 This is one of the best history tours, cultural tours, and even a bit of a ghost tour.
 In a nutshell, several of the old streets of Edinburgh were “covered” when they built the City Chambers above them, and now you can explore the original street and dwellings from the time of the plague.
-The tour lasts an hour and costs £17.95 (save £1 if you book in advance).
+The tour lasts an hour.

 Escape rooms aren’t exclusive to Edinburgh, as are most of the other attractions on this list.
 But they’re always great fun, and perfect for a rainy day.
 Edinburgh has several escape rooms, two of which I’ve done and can highly recommend.